rhel-labs/instruqt/tuned/03-custom-tuned/assignment.md

 </pre>

-You will that the mssql profile is including the throughput-performance profile like the virtual-guest profile did, but we have a lot more tunables which are specific to Microsoft SQL Server
+You will notice that the mssql profile is using `include` to bring in the settings from the throughput-performance profile and then updating tunables which are specific to Microsoft SQL Server

-You will also notice that under the [vm] heading there is a comment that if you are running a multi-instance SQL deployment, you want to use `madvise` instead of `always` for the transparent_hugepages setting
+You will also notice that under the [vm] heading there is a comment which states that if you are running a multi-instance SQL deployment, you want to use `madvise` instead of `always` for the transparent_hugepages setting

-Lets do that via a custom TuneD profile
+Since the DBA informed us we will be doing that, let's go ahead and update that parameter via a custom tuned profile

-Since we know that the mssql profile has all the settings we need and we just want to override one variable, we can create a custom TuneD profile, include the mssql profile and then override the transparent_hugepages to `madvise`

 First we will create the directory for the new TuneD profile